Junyi-Liu/benchmarks-HLS/PLP/README.md

 XXX_rt.c : transformed by RT-Dep
 XXX_test.c : testbench

-globals.h is the head file the codes transformed by RT-Dep
+globals.h is the head file for the codes transformed by RT-Dep